-Simply put, based on what happens during the match the odds offered can change dramatically and the favourite can become the challenger in a split second.
+Simply put, based on what happens during the match, the odds offered can change dramatically.
+Moreover, the favourite can become the challenger in a split second.
 Live odds are the preferred way of betting for pro-players as the odds offered are not based on historical data but actually on real, live data.

 Common Odds Formats